 Seppälä has engaged with anti-war and peace movements in Europe, anti-land grabbing and anti-eviction movements in India, and slum activist and women's rights movements in Nepal and Bangladesh.
 She has worked as visiting research fellow at Calcutta Research Group in Kolkata, India, and Nepal Institute of Peace in Kathmandu.
 She is affiliated with Refugee and Migratory Movements Research Unit based at the University of Dhaka, Bangladesh.
 Her research project Governance, Resistance and Neoliberal Development: Struggles against Development-Induced Displacement and Forced Evictions in South Asia was funded by the Academy of Finland (2013–2016).

 Currently, she works as university researcher in Rethinking Nordic Democracy: Civil Disobedience in Exceptional Times research project, funded by the Academy of Finland.
-She is also a member of the Service Design Research Group at the Faculty of Art and Design.
+She is also a member of the Service Design Research Group CO-STARS at the Faculty of Art and Design.